kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 (3) In `failover` section, you configure list of zone priorities, first rules will have the highest load balancing priority and last in order will have the lowest priority.

 (4) In `from` section, you configure to which zones this rule applies.
-This rule will apply to all DPPs in `zone-1` and `zone-2`
+This rule will apply to all DPPs in `zone-1` and `zone-2`.
+If not defined is for all zones.

 (5) In `to` section, you configure to which zones traffic should be redirected.
+This field is required.

 (6) `type` field lets you control how fallback zones are picked.
 Allowed values:
 - `Only` - will load balance traffic only to zones listed in `zones` field